Stakeholders Weigh in on Granite Moccasin Logging Project - Flathead Beacon

 Opposition to the project has centered on the road building, which conservation advocates said runs counter to project’s intent to mitigate wildfire risk, as well as to the actions proposed in protected areas.

-Greg Schatz, of the Back Country Horsemen of the Flathead, said evidence shows that fuel thinning projects have little effect at slowing the spread of wildfire, while citing evidence that the majority of human-caused wildfire starts within a quarter mile of roads.
+Greg Schatz, a dedicated horsemen and packer who has volunteered countless hours in the Bob Marshall Wilderness backcountry and in the project area’s vicinity, said evidence shows that fuel thinning projects have little effect at slowing the spread of wildfire, while citing evidence that the majority of human-caused wildfire starts within a quarter mile of roads.

 “While removing trees that can strike power lines may help prevent wildfires, logging and thinning forests actually makes them drier, windier and more prone to rapid fire spread,” Schatz said in his comments.